jwynia/node-context-network/context-network/foundation/project_definition.md

 ### Project Overview

-The Software Project Context Network is a specialized template for starting new software development projects with built-in LLM management and navigation capabilities.
-It provides a structured approach to managing the complex web of decisions, designs, and domain knowledge that underlies every software project, while maintaining a clear separation between planning artifacts and implementation code.
+The Node-TypeScript Context Network is a specialized template for starting new Node.js TypeScript projects with built-in LLM management and navigation capabilities.
+It provides a structured approach to managing the complex web of decisions, designs, and domain knowledge that underlies Node-TypeScript development, while maintaining a clear separation between planning artifacts (context network) and implementation code (app/ directory).

 ### Vision Statement

-To transform software development by creating a seamless bridge between human developers, AI agents, and project knowledge, enabling teams to build more maintainable, comprehensible, and evolvable software systems.
+To transform Node-TypeScript development by creating a seamless bridge between human developers, AI agents, and project knowledge, enabling teams to navigate the rapidly evolving Node.js ecosystem and build more maintainable, comprehensible, and evolvable TypeScript applications.

 ### Mission Statement

-The Software Project Context Network template provides development teams with a structured knowledge management system that captures the "why" behind software decisions, preserves institutional knowledge, facilitates onboarding, and enables AI-assisted development through clear separation of planning and implementation artifacts.
+The Node-TypeScript Context Network template provides development teams with a structured knowledge management system that captures the "why" behind Node-TypeScript decisions, preserves institutional knowledge about framework choices and configurations, facilitates onboarding to complex Node.js projects, and enables AI-assisted development through clear separation of planning and implementation artifacts.

 ### Project Objectives

-1. Provide a specialized context network structure optimized for software development projects
+1. Provide a specialized context network structure optimized for Node.js TypeScript projects
-2. Establish clear patterns for documenting architecture decisions, component designs, and technical processes
+2. Establish clear patterns for documenting Node-TypeScript architecture decisions, framework selections, and configuration choices
-3. Create navigation paths tailored to different software development roles and tasks
+3. Create navigation paths tailored to Node.js development roles and TypeScript-specific tasks
-4. Enable effective collaboration between human developers and AI agents
+4. Enable effective collaboration between human developers and AI agents in the Node.js ecosystem
-5. Reduce knowledge silos and prevent the loss of critical project context
+5. Reduce knowledge silos around framework choices, build configurations, and TypeScript patterns
+6. Document decision-making processes for the rapidly evolving Node.js ecosystem
+7. Preserve institutional knowledge about TypeScript configuration and tooling choices

 ### Success Criteria